esanchep/useful-scripts/git/README.md

 # Git-related scripts

-## Clone a repository into a new one
+## Mirror - Clone a repository into a new one

 ### What is it